 By default, a batch scheduled VM will spawn the same amount of jobs as there are CPUs in the requested flavour.
 A c8-30gb-380 flavour will launch an 8 cores VM, thus launch 8 jobs per VM.
 Most of the time it is more efficient to request fairly large flavours to spawn multiple concurrent jobs per VM.
 Imagine a bare metal node with 16 cores: the overhead of running two 8 cores VMs (2 hypervisors + 2 HTCondor + 16 jobs) vs running 16 one core VMs (16 hypervisors + 16 HTCondor + 16 jobs).

-However in some cases you need the whole VM for your job.
+In some cases you may need the whole VM for your job.
 Multi-threaded programs will usually benefit from it.
 You will need extra resource requirements in your job submission file.
 For example, if you need a minimum of 8 cores, 16GB of RAM and 250GB of scratch space for your job, use the following parameters in your job submission file:

 You can also add a different request parameter per job.
 The VMs will be dynamically partioned into jobs to maximally fit the VM flavour.
 See the submission manual page for reference on the HTCondor request parameters.